Mesh-Informed Neural Operator : A Transformer Generative Approach: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the TMLR reviewers and the action editor for their constructive feedback, and in particular reviewer fkny for the valuable suggestion regarding Table~\ref{tab:MINO_comp_GINO_UPT}.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Science Foundations for Energy Earthshot under Award Number DE-SC0024705.
 ZER is supported by a fellowship from the David and Lucile Packard Foundation.